-Section 2.1 Your medical benefits and costs as a member of your plan
+Section 2.1 Your medical benefits and costs as a member of your plan prevention, diagnosis or treatment of your medical condition and meet the accepted standards of medical practice.

 The medical benefit chart located at the front of this booklet lists the services our plan covers and what you pay out-of-pocket for each service.
 The services listed in the medical benefit chart are covered only when the following coverage requirements are met: